Perth is known by many to be one of the most remote cities in the world.

-There are seaside cafes, kiosks, bars, and restaurants to visit, as well as a calm, tranquil, white sandy beach.
+There are seaside cafes, kiosks, bars, restaurants, and a calm, tranquil, white sandy beach.

-At the end of the Busselton Jetty is the Underwater Observatory, where you can view amazing marine life.
+At the end of the Busselton Jetty, there is the Underwater Observatory where you can view amazing marine life.

 A day out in Fremantle is a unique blend of fabulous food, handcrafted beers, great coffee, and a lively music and arts scene.